bunnyohare/memories/README.md

     You can obtain your own connection url from your mongo db as a connection string

 3. Run npm start to start your server
+4. Open server in Chrome (or other browser) at http://localhost:5001/posts

 4.Change directory to the client folder.

-5. Run npm install
+5. Run npm install --force
+6. Run npm install @material-ui/core @mui/material 7, Run @emotion/react @emotion/styled @mui/icons-material --force
+7. Run npm i react-redux --force
-6. Run npm run dev
+9. Run npm run dev